Chan wins 3rd title but Ten steals show at worlds

 With the Sochi Olympics a year away and these world championships in his own country, Chan wanted this title badly.
 Maybe too badly.

 "I definitely was disappointed in myself because I really wanted to go out there and have another short program moment," said Chan, whose short program score was a world record.
 "It's kind of selfish of me, but I really wanted to enjoy it. ...
 The moment wasn't as good as it could have been but, nonetheless, it was very special."

 He got off to a spectacular start, doing a quadruple toe loop-triple toe combination and a solo quad toe that were so technically perfect, coaches all over went running for their DVR.

 Then the downward spiral began.
 He splatted on a triple lutz, a jump that's simple in comparison to those quads, and fell on an underrotated triple axel.
 He flipped out of the landing on the last jump of a triple flip-single loop-triple salchow combination and watered down a triple lutz-double toe combo.

 Chan slapped his forehead several times when he finished and again as he waited for his marks.
 When the camera focused on him, he gave a sheepish smile.

-"I'm a little disappointed I wasn't able to do great program in front of such a great audience," Chan said.
+"I'm a little disappointed I wasn't able to do a great program in front of such great audience," Chan said.
 "But you know what?
 I'm going to take the win, put it in my back pocket and really learn from it next season."

-Fernandez, the European champion, feared he had dug himself too deep of a hole after a flawed short program.
+Fernandez feared he had dug himself too deep of a hole after a flawed short program.
 But few skaters can sell a program like Fernandez, who oozes charisma and swagger.